Huang Wenyong: Personal life

 Huang gained Singapore citizenship in October 2008 after residing in the country for 27 years.
 Huang was married with two children: a son and a daughter.
 He was a "lifelong devotee" of Buddhism.

 Health

-There was public concern after Huang appeared visibly haggard during MediaCorp Channel 8's 30th Drama Anniversary Show.
+There was public concern after Huang appeared visibly haggard during MediaCorp Channel 8's 30th Drama Anniversary Show in November 2012.
 He clarified that he had been suffering from stomach flu, said to have been contracted in September 2012.
 During which, he was estimated to have lost 6–7 kilograms in weight.
 Huang would also experience intervals of severe fever.
 In November 2012, Huang was diagnosed with lymphoma and had to go for chemotherapy.
 His condition was not disclosed to the general public until his death, because Huang "wanted to go through this by himself".
+His medical condition had been kept a secret; only very few knew what actually ailed him.